beccadelf/Exec_functioning_treatment_response/README.md

 The repository is structured into two main sections, each aligned with the study's analytical objectives: **Group Comparison** and **Machine Learning**.

+- **HTML**: To inspect the ".html" files, download them or clone them using the GitHub-App.
+Then, manually open them (via double-click) and it will be readable in Browser.

 ---

 ## Folder Structure